 - God created this world knowing that we would fall and had prepared Christ as a redeeming sacrifice for us.
-Why did he not create a world what would not required the sacrifice of Jesus?
+Why did he not create a world that would not require the sacrifice of Jesus?

 - 1 Peter: An Introduction

 - 1 Peter: Because of His Great Mercy (1:3-5)